Black-Frost/Black-Frost.github.io/content/about/index.md

 I am Tien Dung, a.k.a `Frost`.

-Currently a CS student at  Chi Minh City University of Technology and a member of team [Efiens](https://blog.efiens.com/team/).
+Currently a CS student at Ho Chi Minh City University of Technology and a member of team [Efiens](https://blog.efiens.com/team/).

 My main category is Reverse Engineering.